 "I don't think I want to know, but we have to go and see anyway."
-Nocta stated.
+Nocta whined.

 "What?
 Is something wrong?"
 She asked.

 "...
 What are you- Oh.
 Oh!
 Mister Lirus, I understand completely.
-I'll just be going now."
-She awkwardly giggled as she snuck out the door.
+I'll just be going now.
+Sorry about that."
+She blushed as she snuck out the door.

-As Nocta left, Lirus kept blushing as he went to put on his clothes.
-He looked back to see if she was gone only to turn around and slap his hands against his face.
+As Nocta left, he looked to see if she was gone, turned to the closet and slapped his hands against his face.

 "I really didn't need to see that."